OpenAstroTech/OpenAstroTracker-Firmware-Config-Web/README.md

 # OAT Configurator
-This is a small React-based app, using AntDesign that asks the user a bunch of questions about what components they used to build their tracker and then spits out the defines that need to be placed in configuration_local.hpp.
+This is the source code for a small React-based app, using AntDesign that asks the user a bunch of questions about what components they used to build their tracker and then spits out the defines that need to be placed in configuration_local.hpp.

+It can be used live at https://config.openastrotech.com

 # Status
 Captures the great majority of use cases for the OAT.
 Please file Issues if you would like to see more variables supported, or if you are